goaver/api-integration/docs/check-advanced.md

 - [Basic Check Functionality](https://github.com/goaver/api-integration/blob/master/docs/check.md)

 # Creating a Check With Check Group Default Overrides
-<p>Basic Check Create functionality will use the Check Group defaults configured to determine the Check Types and Supplemental Document Types required.
-If more control is needed in certain cases, the create call can override these defaults.</p>
+<p>Basic Check Create functionality will use the Check Group defaults configured to determine the Check Types, the required Supplemental Document Types, and Watchlist Search recurrence (if applicable).
+If more control is needed in certain cases, the create call can override these defaults with extended parameters.</p>

 ## POST /api/check/create
 <p>Creates a new check enrollment overriding the Check Types and Supplemental Document Types required</p>